7carghty/7carghty/README.md

 ###

-<h4 align="left">I am known by the username Carghty on Discord and other communities.
-I enjoy programming; since I was young, it has been my dream to learn more about this world.
-Since I was 12 years old, I have been learning regularly, starting with the basics: JavaScript and HTML.
-You can see the languages I am most proficient in right here in my Bio.
-If you need help with anything, don't hesitate to ask me!
-I know that my help can help others, just as people have helped me before.</h4>
+<h4 align="left">My username is Carghty on Discord and other communities.
+I’ve always been passionate about programming—ever since I was young, it’s been my dream to dive deeper into this world.
+I started learning at the age of 12, beginning with the basics of JavaScript and HTML, and I’ve been improving ever since.
+You can check out the languages I’m most comfortable with in my Bio.
+If you ever need help, feel free to reach out!
+I’m happy to share what I know, just as others have shared their knowledge with me..</h4>

 ###